The Tobacco Harm Reduction Scholarship Programme is the jewel in the crown for Knowledge•Action•Change (K•A•C).

 Our Programme grounds Scholars in the theory and practice of tobacco harm reduction, while building research capacity in the field and raising awareness of its implications for global public health policy.

 The THRSP’s aims are realised in a variety of ways.
-These include papers published in peer-reviewed scientific journals, the creation of national and international tobacco harm reduction networks, the development of toolkits for practitioners, and the production of new media resources ranging from articles and films, to radio shows and podcasts.
+These include original research papers published in peer-reviewed scientific journals, the creation of national and international tobacco harm reduction networks, the development of toolkits for practitioners, and the production of new media resources ranging from articles and films, to radio shows and podcasts.

 Scholars work together and support each other’s projects, while receiving individual mentoring from an extensive network of world-leading tobacco harm reduction experts.
 We are proud to say that a number of our outstanding graduates have been invited back to the THRSP to mentor subsequent cohorts.